Safe Option-Critic: Learning Safety in the Option-Critic Architecture: EXPERIMENTS

+\textbf{Results and Evaluation}: To evaluate the agents, we investigate the averaged performance over $100$ games after the training has been completed over $80$M frames~\citep{MarlosEvaluationProtocol}.
+Table \ref{tab:finalscores} depicts the averaged performance over $5$ different runs, where, each run contains the averaged score obtained over 100 testing games.
+It is observed that the Safe-A2OC with a controllability value of $\psi = 0.10$ in MsPacman not only outperforms the score achieved by the baseline A2OC ($\psi= 0$), but also, results in a smaller variance in the scores (values are shown in the braces).
+We observe a similar pattern in Q*Bert, wherein, the Safe-A2OC ($\psi = 0.05$) shows an improved robust performance over the A2OC ($\psi=0$), achieving almost half of the variance of A2OC across multiple games.

-The trained agents are then tested for their averaged performance across $k =100$ games as shown in the Table \ref{tab:finalscores}.
-Safe-A2OC with a controllability value of $\psi = 0.05$ in Q*Bert and $\psi = 0.10$ in MsPacman and Amidar outperforms the score achieved by A2OC.
-In MsPacman and Amidar, Safe-A2OC also outperforms the other state-of-the-art approaches \cite{mnih2016asynchronous, Nair, van2016deep, WangFL15} using the primitive actions.
-Empirical effects of introducing the right degree of controllability in options demonstrates that an agent which additionally optimizes for low variance in the TD errors learns better than the one optimizing only for the cumulative reward.
-The intuition here is that using variance in the TD error as a measure of safety in hierarchical RL helps the agents avoid states with high intrinsic variability.
+In the game of Amidar, we note that Safe-A2OC outperforms the score achieved by A2OC, and the other state-of-the-art approaches \citep{mnih2016asynchronous, Nair, van2016deep, WangFL15} using the primitive actions.
+Empirically, we observe that on adding an optimal amount of controllability value in options, an agent optimizing for low variance in the TD error learns better than the one optimizing only for the cumulative reward.
+Intuitively, minimizing the variance in the TD error as a measure of safety helps the agents avoid states with high intrinsic variability in the reward.
 Depending on the nature of the game itself, we observe different degrees of response to different levels of controllability in Q*bert, Amidar, and MsPacman.
+Based on the amount of variability in the reward structure, each game benefits differently in the performance.
+Overall, a consistent boost in the performance is demonstrated with the proposed approach once the training is completed.